HenrikSamuelsson/rust-learning-path/daily-log-2022-oct.md

 ### The Rust Programming Language

 Decided that the first book to read will be [The Rust Programming Language](https://doc.rust-lang.org/book/).
 This is a free resource published online in html format.
 Also found a pdf version online that I found more readable due to being a "latex-style" formatted.

+## 2022-10-30

+### The Embedded Rust Book

+Found out about the online book [The Embedded Rust Book](https://docs.rust-embedded.org/book/).
+This is an An introductory book about using the Rust on "bare metal" embedded systems, such as microcontrollers.
+Plan is to read this book.